The Gauntlet (novel): Plot

 The story begins with Peter Staunton and his friend Gwyn Evans finding a rusted iron gauntlet while on holiday in the Brecon Beacons.
-When Peter puts the gauntlet on, he hears medieval sounds such as "the thud of hooves", and hears that there have been others who had had similar experiences.
+When Peter puts the gauntlet on, he hears medieval sounds such as "the thud of hooves", and hears that there have been others who had similar experiences.

 Peter then spends time learning about medieval life in Wales and neighbouring England and, after falling asleep in the garden of Carreg Cennen Castle, finds himself back in medieval times.
 He has a number of experiences, such as attending a medieval banquet, visiting the abbey, watching a joust, before returning to fight in a siege of the castle by the Welsh, where he is hit and falls unconscious.
 While in 1326, he buries his misericorde in the herb garden.

 He wakes back in his own time, and tries to convince his friends there that he was not simply dreaming.
 He remembers that he had buried his dagger, and eventually unearths a corroded knife, but it is not clear if this was the one he buried.